Rail Gun Applications

 With continued successes such as these, the rail gun may one day be the weapon of choice on the battlefield and the propellant of choice on the launch pad.

-For lots more information on rail guns and related topics, check out the links below.
+For lots more information on rail guns and related topics, check out the links that follow.